neiman3/scangauge/README.md

 Desktop utility is [available here on GitHub](https://github.com/neiman3/obd_rtd_desktop).

 ## Disclaimer
- **********DISCLAIMER******
- * YOU ARE OPENING A SERIOUS CAN OF WORMS HERE...
+YOU ARE OPENING A SERIOUS CAN OF WORMS HERE...
- * messing around with your vehicle/can bus can cause damage and/or unintentional operation of your
+Messing around with your vehicle/can bus can cause damage and/or unintentional operation of your vehicle!
- * vehicle!
 I am providing this code and instruction to you with no warranty or guarantee.
- * You assume all risk.
+You assume all risk.
 Try this while the vehicle is PARKED FIRST!
-This project is actually
- * fairly safe if you simply do a little research about what you are doing.
-If you don't know what
- * any part of the instructions or code means, it's probably a sign that you should not be messing
- * with your car's electrical system!
+This project is actually fairly safe if you simply do a little research about what you are doing.
+If you don't know what any part of the instructions or code means, it's probably a sign that you should not be messing  with your car's electrical system!
 Don't take this project on.
-Buy a premade bluetooth OBD
- * dongle and use that instead.
+Buy a premade bluetooth OBD dongle and use that instead.
- *
- * I wish you good luck...
+I wish you good luck...
  * **************************
  *
  * This uses the CAN bus interface to send requests to the ECU using OBD protocol.